 Mostly a dark insect in both sexes but with the male lighter than the female.
 In the female tergites 4 and 5 are a lighter brown colour centrally.
 In the male at least tergite 4 and 5 are a lighter brown for most of the tergite.
 The head is mostly black in the female with yellow stripes and in the male the anterior part of the head as well as the genae are yellow.
 Forewing venation is mostly brown as is the stigma which may have darker marginal venation.
 See Viitasaari for full description.

-Larvae feed singly within a leaflet tube on thin leaved roses.
+Pamphilius balteatus larvae feed singly within a leaflet tube on thin-leaved roses.

 Size: 7 - 10mm

 Plant associations: Rosa spp. (roses - thin leaved species)